 While many conditions can cause PVL, the reason tunnel vision happens is different.

-What Causes Peripheral Vision Loss?
+What Causes Loss of Peripheral Vision?

 Retinitis Pigmentosa